richafnu/Viva/Viva/glint/setup/manual-ppt-customization.md

 # Manual customization of a Viva Glint PowerPoint presentation

-From the downloaded presentation kit tempate export, use the following guidelines.
+From the downloaded presentation kit template export, use the following guidelines.

 **Customize the presentation-manually** using your organization's logo, familiar terminology, and important, relevant text content.
 Save the presentation with a new and easily identifiable name.
 In this example, the survey is named *Spring Engagement Survey 2024*.